makersquare/js-course/README.md

 If there is a red piece, you should give it the classes "red" and "piece".
 If there is a white piece, you should give it the classes "white" and "piece".

-### Creating a solid move

-In order to create a move, a person has to click on 2 square; however, jQuery allows you to listen to 1 event at a time.

-You'll have to

-* Listen to the first click
-* Store the information about that click
-* Wait for the second click
-* Attempt making a move
-* Clear previously saved iformation

-You will click a single event handler to listen for clicks that will be able to tell whether it's on the first or second click.

-### Display the board

-Create a click handler for when the board changes.

-### Display errors
+#### Display errors

-When the checkers engine triggers the `invalidMove` event, display it on the page.
+When the checkers engine triggers the `error` event, display it on the page.
 You'll need an event handler and will likely need to edit the HTML, too.

-### Gathering moves from clicks

-Once the document has loaded, create the click handler for each square on the board.

 ### Start the game